 Alonso graduated from the School of Visual Arts majoring in Comic Illustration.
 A third generation San Diegan, he has always had a passion for the comic artform in all its various styles, genres, and purposes.
-He is an active comic professional, an advocate for the comic medium, and an original founder of Little Fish Comic Book Studio.
+He is an active comic professional, a 2021 Eisner Comic Industry Judge, and founder of Little Fish Comic Book Studio.

 Serena attended the School of Creative and Performing Arts and is currently pursuing a comic arts career while she attends Miramar college.
 When she isn’t drawing, she’s writing, and when she isn’t writing, she’s reading ridiculous amounts of fiction (comics and otherwise).
 During her time at Little Fish, Serena discovered a love of teaching and hopes to continue as an arts teacher and comic creator into the foreseeable future.

 Born and raised in New York City, TJ had a long-time love affair with comics, thanks in part to seeing the Marvel Universe outside his window.
 Over the years, he has gone from comic fan, to comic retailer, to comic historian.
 In 2015, TJ had a hand in putting together IDW Publishing’s San Diego Comic Art Gallery and retail space, of which he then went on to manage both for 3 years.
 He currently works for Upper Deck as the product development coordinator for Marvel Publishing, but his heart always lies in storytelling.
 TJ has taken on the role of comic educator here at Little Fish, focusing on the art of script writing, character development, and storytelling.
 As of 2023, he's become an Eisner Awards Judge.